and1er/ops-to-devops/README.md

 ### Use Docker image

-Be noted that Docker uses iptables firewall for own routing and you should be caution with firewall setup if you install and run Docker on hosts in Internet.
+Be noted that Docker uses iptables firewall for own routing and you should be caution with firewall setup if you install and run Docker on hosts in internet.
 Here it should be OK because AWS provides cloud firewall rules.

 1. SSH to your host.